Picsile/Picsile/README.md

 ### Tinani

-**Сайт-портфолио для художницы с индивидуальным UX/UI и fullstack-архитектурой.**
+**Portfolio website for an artist with custom UX/UI and fullstack architecture.**
-Проект разработан с нуля: от UX/UI-проектирования до backend-логики и запуска в production. Основной акцент сделан на презентации работ автора и увеличении числа обращений от потенциальных клиентов.
+The project was developed from scratch — from UX/UI design to backend logic and production deployment.
+The main focus was on showcasing the artist’s work and increasing inquiries from potential clients.

-#### Роль в проекте
+#### My Role in the Project
-- Спроектировал **UX/UI-макеты и пользовательские сценарии в Figma**
+- Designed **UX/UI layouts and user flows in Figma**
-- Разработал frontend на **Vue 3** с каталогом работ и навигацией
+- Developed the frontend using **Vue 3** with a portfolio catalog and navigation
-- Реализовал backend на **Node.js** с интеграцией **MySQL**
+- Implemented the backend using **Node.js** integrated with **MySQL**
-- Настроил взаимодействие между frontend и backend через **REST API**
+- Configured communication between frontend and backend via **REST API**
-- Реализовал формы взаимодействия и отправку запросов через **Axios / Fetch**
+- Implemented contact forms and request handling using **Axios / Fetch**
-- Запустил production-ready сайт с возможностью дальнейшего масштабирования
+- Deployed a production-ready website with scalability in mind
-- Улучшил пользовательский путь, что помогло увеличить количество обращений после запуска
+- Improved the user journey, helping increase client inquiries after launch

 ![stack](https://skillicons.dev/icons?i=vue,js,tailwind,nodejs,mysql,figma)

-## 🤝 Готов к сотрудничеству
+## 🤝 Open to Collaboration

-Открыт к стажировкам, junior-позициям и проектной работе.
+Open to internships, junior positions, and freelance/project-based work.

 - Telegram: https://t.me/Ge0rge_Li
 - Email: george.li.wd@gmail.com